This post may contain affiliate links. Please read my disclosure policy.

 STEP 4 | Season to taste

-• No need for a food processor or blender with this recipe, although you can certainly use one for a completely smooth consistency.
-Since I like mine to remain a little chunky, I make it using just a bowl and a fork.
+• No need for a food processor or blender with this recipe, although you can certainly use one for a creamy dressing with a smooth consistency.
+Since I like chunky blue cheese dressing, I make it using just a bowl and a fork.

 Frequently asked questions